modflowpy/flopy/docs/make_release.md

 ## Make a release branch from develop

 1. Make a release branch from develop (*e.g.* `release3.2.10`)
 2. Update MODFLOW 6 dfn files in the repository and MODFLOW 6 package classes by running:

     ```
     python -c 'import flopy; flopy.mf6.utils.generate_classes(branch="master", backup=False)'
     ```

+    Evaluate if there are any changes that seem to reduce MODFLOW 6 functionality before committing changes on the release branch.

 ## Update the release version number